 Winter Holiday Activities

-Silly Songs & Activities
+Silly Songs and Activities

 Camp songs can become challenging music learning opportunities when you add graduated difficulty Orff accompaniments or simple harmonies.
-Click each song to listen to Orff arrangements in the video previews.
+Click each song to listen to the Orff arrangements in the video previews.